Barley Charlie

 Barley Charlie was an Australian television sitcom which aired in 1964.
-It was the second television sitcom produced in Australia; being preceded by the 1957-1959 series Take That, although that Crawford Productions sitcom had only aired in Melbourne.
+It was the second television sitcom produced in Australia; being preceded by the 1957–1959 series Take That, although that Crawford Productions sitcom had only aired in Melbourne.
+Some of the creatives went on to be involved in the serial drama Undercurrent (1965).

 Overview

 Barley Charlie aired for 13 episodes, produced by GTV-9 and also shown on other stations across Australia.
 Though short-lived, the series was a ratings success.
-The main cast were Sheila Bradley, Robina Beard, and Eddie Hepple.
+The main cast were Sheila Bradley, Robina Beard, and Edward Hepple.

 The National Film and Sound Archive hold at least four episodes of Barley Charlie as well as some documentation.